Walk 15 Gregynog

 Turn left and follow along an old fence line towards the house, which used to be the Tregynon Hall School, through a pedestrian gate and left up the track to the house.
 Bear right past the basketball court and left at a way marker in front of a barn.
 Follow the fence on the left, through 2 pedestrian gates then bear right down the field and through a field gate and then a pedestrian gate, across a bridge onto the road.
 Turn right then immediately left at a fingerpost, through a field gate.
 Bear right across the field, across a bridge and through a pedestrian gate and follow to the right of the hedge and through the field gate.
 Follow a faint track through the field then bear right to a field gate.
 Follow the fence on your left, through a metal field gate, back out through a new entranceway onto the road.
 Turn right down the track to the road opposite a house, Lluest.

 Cross the road.
 Go through a small wooden gate to the left of the house, follow a hedge around to the back of the house, through a field gate then bear left to a pedestrian gate.
 Bear left uphill then follow downhill to the right of the hedge and through a field gate.
 Carry on following to the right of the hedge, through a field gate and on through a pedestrian gate and another field gate.
 Follow the hedge on your left, through a field gate and straight down the green lane, through a pedestrian gate and on down the track to the road (don’t turn right towards the farmhouse).
-At the road turn right and immediately over a rickety stile on the left.
+At the road turn right and immediately go through a pedestrian gate on the left.
 Bear right down a steep field, through a field gate in the corner of the field, cross a stream and follow the hedge on your right through a wooden pedestrian gate then bear right through another pedestrian gate.
 Cross the stream and bear right through the pedestrian gate.
 Follow the fence uphill and through a field gate.
 Continue uphill ahead, go through another gate to the left of the fence and down through a pedestrian gate.
 Cross a stream, straight ahead uphill, through another gate and bear right to yet another gate in the hedge.
 Turn left along the hedge, through a field gate, bear slightly right and through a field gate onto Penshwa Lane.
 Turn right then immediately left through a pedestrian gate.

 Head downhill, through a gate and follow the hedge on your right.
 Continue to follow the hedge on your right through a gate and over a stile adjacent to a field gate.
 The hedge then turns away but you continue ahead (S) across the field.
 Go through a field gate and ahead to a pedestrian gate.
 Go through the gate and then through the 2 farm gates to cross the yard of Ffrydd Farm.
 Go down the field, hedge on your left, through a gap in the hedge (next to a redundant stile) and bear right around the contour of the hill to go through a gate by the stream.
 Follow the path through the trees, taking care since the path overlays slippery rock slabs.
 At the farm track, turn right over the bridge and up the hill to the road, Bryn Lane.
 Turn left, past the housing development and when you pass a drive leading to cottages on your right leave the road (SO106923) to take the tarmac track.
 This leads to a footpath between hedges that end at some drives.
 Follow the drives down to the road, Bryn Gardens, which is the imposing Victorian terrace off to your right.
 Turn right then left down Crescent Street to a roundabout.
 The Newtown Textile Museum is along Commercial Street to your left.
 Go straight across the roundabout, over the Longbridge, along Broad Street and back to the clock.